valentingol/cliconfig/docs/edge_cases.md

 "@" is a special character used by the package to identify tags.
 You can't use it in your parameters names (but you can use it in your values).

+"dict" and "process_list" are reserved names of attributes and should not be used as sub-config or parameter names.
+It can raise an error if you try to access them as config attributes.

 In the context of this package, dictionaries are treated as sub-configurations, which means that modifying or adding keys directly in the additional configs may not be possible (because only the merge of default configuration allow adding new keys).